Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Experimental Setup

 For NER and text chunking, we choose CoNLL03, a standard and widely used benchmark \citep{tjong-kim-sang-de-meulder-2003-introduction}.
-We use a dataset version from ``Hugging Face Datasets'' \citep{lhoest2021datasets} with an IOB2 sequence tagging scheme, which has train, validation, and test splits.
+We use the version from Hugging Face Datasets \citep{lhoest2021datasets} with an IOB2 sequence tagging scheme, which has a predefined train, validation, and test split.

 \paragraph{Aspect Term Extraction and Polarity.}